 Bringing your new hound home

-It is ESSENTIAL you transport your new hound home safely and securely.
-It is now against the law for your dog to travel without being secured in your vehicle, with a special dog seat belt and/or harness, or of course a crate.
+It is ESSENTIAL you transport your hound home safely and securely.
+It is now against the law for your dog to travel without being secured in your vehicle – we recommend using a special dog seat belt and/or harness, or of course a crate.

 Please do not underestimate the confusion and stress a hound feels when they are taken to a new home, with new people.
 A dog may seem to be taking it all in their stride, but not every dog will whine or bark to show stress.
 Some will be quiet and subdued.
 This doesn’t mean they will get spooked any less.
 There are others who may be excited and can’t wait to get out of the car.
 When you arrive at home, and are ready to take your dog out of the car, please be extremely careful and do not take anything for granted.
 There has been a frightening rise in escaped dogs, a lot of the time within the first 48 hours of being in their new home - some have not even made it into the house.
 It only takes a split second for a dog to bolt.